Table of Contents

 Increased retention and engagement

 Research by SHRM found that new hires who subsequently made a lateral job change were 62% more likely to stay, and those promoted in their first three years were 70% more likely to extend their tenure.
-In fact, employees working in high-mobility organizations have double (2X) the tenure of peers working in low-mobility environments.
+In fact, employees in high-mobility organizations have twice (2X) the tenure of peers in low-mobility environments.

 A mark of high-performing organizations